• Skip to primary navigation

 Recipe Tips and Tricks

-• For years, I’ve drained cooked ground beef in a colander and rinsed it with hot water to remove as much fat as possible.
-The taco seasoning and Rotel tomatoes provide the flavor to the taco meat, so I don’t feel that I’m rinsing away much flavor.
+• For years, I've drained cooked ground beef in a colander and rinsed it with hot water to remove as much fat as possible.
+The taco seasoning and Rotel tomatoes provide the flavor to the taco meat, so I'm not rinsing away much flavor.

 • Even though this is called a pie, don't expect the impossible bottom "crust" to be crispy.